y2s82/goblin_camp/Goblin Camp/Readme.txt

 http://bitbucket.org/genericcontainer/goblin-camp
 Code contributions are welcome!

+-- Version 0.111: ---

+Fixed stockmanager not scrolling

 -- Version 0.11: --
 Lots of small fixes and enhancements, and a few major additions.
 You can now craft weapons to make your orcs more effective fighters, mine stone from